FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 (Incorrect.
 KPIs must be specific and measurable.
 ‘Satisfied’ is not specific, and the KPI is not bounded by a period of time.)

-Low latency for > 85% of requests when aggregated over 1 minute
+Low latency for > 85% of requests when aggregated over 1 minute (Incorrect.
+KPIs must be specific and measurable.
+The word ‘low’ does not provide enough information to determine whether latency is acceptable.
+You should be able to compare your measurement against a threshold value to determine whether it is acceptable.)

 Eighty-five percent of requests succeed when aggregated over 1 minute